ChristianMudd/Assignment1/index.md

 Email Address: christian@hubtax.com.au

 Background: I am an IT Professional in the process of changing careers away from IT towards accounting and finance.
 My career in IT spanned nearly 20 years and involved starting 2 companies.
-More on this below.

 Interest in IT